lickx/isthmus/README.md

 Works out of the box:

   * To attach regions to OsGrid (https://www.osgrid.org)
+  * To attach regions to a built-in maxigrid (with hypergrid)
   * To attach regions to a built-in microgrid (either with or without hypergrid)

 For more info see the contents of the doc folder